Messaging protocol & Bot side API's

 Responding to webhook's event

-If the channel requires to respond synchronously (the requires_response
+If the channel requires to respond synchronously (the requires_response is set to true), the bot's webhook

 has to send responses back to the orchestrator immediatelly.